AG Experimentelle Nanophysik

 01.05.2018 New Member: Dr. Robin Ohmann joins the group.

 16.04.2018 New Member: Dennis Rybakowski joins the group.

-08.03.2018 Our paper "Visualizing layer polarization in bilayer graphene with quasiparticle interference" was published in Phys.
+08.03.2018 Our paper "Suppression of quasiparticle scattering signals in bilayer graphene due to layer polarization and destructive interference" was published in Phys.
 Rev. Lett.
 In this work, we demonstrate that electrons in bilayer graphene can be localized in one of the two layers only.